-" Prolonged high blood-sugar levels damage various tissues in the body including those of blood vessels that reduce the blood flow to hair follicles. "
+" Prolonged, high blood-sugar levels damage various tissues in the body including those of blood vessels in hair follicles. "

-People who suffer from diabetes are at higher risk of suffering from hair loss.
-There are various reasons why diabetes increases the risk for hair loss:
+People who suffer from diabetes are at a higher risk of suffering from hair loss due to these following reasons:

-1. High Blood Sugar Levels trigger inflammation.
-Many studies showed that chronic inflammation is closely linked to diabetes.
+1. High blood sugar levels trigger inflammation.
+Many studies showed that chronic inflammation is closely associated with diabetes.
 Chronic inflammation is an autoimmune condition, the same type of condition that triggers alopecia areata.
-People who suffer from type 1 diabetes are at higher risk of suffering from alopecia areata, a hair loss condition characterised by smooth bald patches on the scalp.
+People who suffer from type 1 diabetes are at a higher risk of suffering from alopecia areata, a hair loss condition characterised by smooth bald patches on the scalp.

-3. Diabetes often increases the stress levels both physically and mentally that can cause hormonal imbalances, one of the major factors in hair loss.
+3. Diabetes often increases the stress levels both physically and mentally that can cause further hormonal imbalances.
+Hormonal imbalances are one of the major factors in hair loss.

 How to Reduce Diabetic Hair Loss